-- 1. New, improved and expanded infrastructure is necessary to the delivery of new development.
-This can include community, education, open space and sustainable travel infrastructure.
+- 1. New, improved and expanded infrastructure is necessary for the delivery of new development.
+This can include community, education, open space and sustainable travel infrastructure including highways.
 Contributions towards infrastructure will be used to mitigate the adverse impacts arising from a development (or the cumulative impact) and provide community benefit.
-Major development proposals(12) will be required to provide a contribution towards the cost of infrastructure.
+Major development proposals(10) will be required to provide a contribution towards the cost of infrastructure.
 Subject to statutory processes and regulations, contributions may be collected towards; - a.
 Initial costs, e.g. design and development work and pump-priming of projects or programmes; - b.
 Capital costs; - c.
 On-going revenue such as the management and maintenance of services and facilities; and - d.
-Any other infrastructure related costs permitted by law and identified as a local need. - 2.
-Contributions will be collected through Section 106 agreements and / or (in future) through a levy on development. - 3.
-The council will secure the delivery of infrastructure through the following means; - 5.
-Onsite, delivered either by the developer or, with an appropriate contribution by the Council; - 6.
-Offsite either by the developer in agreement with the Council where it is necessary to make the development happen; and / or - 7.
-Offsite funded, in whole or in part, by financial contributions from developers.
+Any other infrastructure related costs permitted by law and identified as a local need.